 4. I used garbanzos that I cooked in a crockpot for this recipe because I like them better and they’re easier to mash.
 Canned garbanzos (chickpeas) will probably work too.

-5. We made our sandwiches with the bread from our new gluten-free cookbook (coming out soon).
-There are several gluten-free pita breads on the market, but we couldn’t find any we were head-over-heals about so we (my daughter and I) came up with our own.
+5. There are several gluten-free pita breads on the market, but we couldn’t find any we were head-over-heels about so we (my daughter and I) came up with our own.
+Edit: The recipe will be in our new gluten-free cookbook (coming out soon).

 Have you found a gluten-free bread that you like?